 What is a Disability?

-A disability is a condition that can substantially impact your ability to:
+Federal nondiscrimination laws define disability as a condition that can substantially impact a major life activity, such as your ability to:

 - breathe